 In practice, many countries (including the UK) will not tax your income if you declare yourself non-resident.
 Under NHR, it is likely that the majority of your non-Portugal sourced income will be tax-exempt.

-We strongly recommend contacting a knowledgeable accountant, who can advise you based on your specific situation.
+We strongly recommend talking to an accountant, who can advise you based on your specific situation.
+Contact us for a recommendation.

 You must have this place of abode available to you before the 31st of December in the year which you become tax resident of Portugal.